This blog post is not medical advice and in no way replaces the care of your preferred medical professional.

 Our modern world can be stressful.
-Financial, relationship stresses, sleep/waking cycles, electro-magnetic fields, and environmental toxins all play a part.
+Financial, relationship stresses, sleep and waking cycles, electromagnetic fields, and environmental toxins all play a part.
 There is good news.
 We can change our lifestyle philosophy and habits to embrace healthier options.
 Our choices on food are one way of doing that.

-Besides eating foods to detox, our family chooses foods that support health including:
+In addition to eating foods to detox, our family chooses to eat foods that support health.

-Raw, fermented foods.
-We love homemade kimchi, sauerkraut and gingerbeer.
-Kombucha, yogurt, kefir and many other foods make a regular appearance in our home.
-The bacteria used in the fermentation process are beneficial for your digestive system.
-They start to break down the food making the vitamins and minerals more available to your body.
+Raw, fermented like homemade kimchi, sauerkraut, ginger beer are great for reducing toxicity.
+Kombucha, yogurt, and kefir make a regular appearances in our home.
+The bacteria created by the fermentation process are beneficial to your digestive system.
+They help to break down the food you eat, making the vitamins and minerals more available to your body.
 Nothing is as satisfying as dishing out a helping of kimchi made with veggies from your garden!

-Mushrooms are another of our favorites—but you must cook them!
-They supposed to be good for everything from ridding yourself of a cold to fighting cancer.
-Paul Stamets of Fungi Perfecti has shared research that mushrooms exposed to sunlight for two days store many times the Vitamin D of their counterparts.
-Apparently this practice is so healthy that even squirrels do it!
-(Permaculture Activist, #86, November 2012)
+Mushrooms are another one of our favorites foods, but you have to cook them!
+Mushrooms are said to be good for everything from getting rid of a cold to fighting cancer.
+Paul Stamets of Fungi Perfecti has shared research in Permaculture Activist issue 12 that mushrooms exposed to sunlight for two days store many times the Vitamin D of their counterparts.
+If it’s good enough for squirrels, it’s got to be good enough for us!

-There are some other things to consider incorporating into your weekly or yearly diet.
+Here are a few other things to consider incorporating into your weekly or yearly diet.

-- Stress and relaxation programs help with balancing your hormones (especially cortisol and adrenaline).
+- Stress and relaxation programs can help with balancing your hormones, especially cortisol and adrenaline.